The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Bilipschitz equivalence with the model

 For pieces which do not have a special annular piece between them this is clear: The Seifert fibrations run parallel to the curves of Puiseux approximations to the branches of the $\Delta_j$ and are determined therefore by the weights $q$; two adjacent pieces with no special annular piece between them are separated by an $A(q,q')$ and, since $q\ne q'$, the fibrations do not match.

 For pieces with a special annular piece between them it is also not hard to see.
 In this case there is an annular region between them which is composed of pieces $A(q_1,q')$ and $A(q_2,q')$ glued to a $B(S^1\times I, id,q')$ between them.
 We claim the mismatch of Seifert fibrations given by $A(q_1,q')$ and $A(q_2,q')$ accumulate rather than cancel.
 A geometric approach is to consider an arc in the Milnor fiber $W_j\cap\{z_1=\epsilon e^{i\theta}\}$ from an intersection of a Seifert fiber of the one piece to an intersection of the Seifert fiber of the other, and watch what happens to this arc as one swings the Milnor fiber through increasing $\theta$, keeping the arc on the Milnor fiber and its ends on their respective Seifert fibers.
 If the Seifert fibrations were parallel the arc would have constant length.
-It passes through the special annulus, and we can assume it does this efficiently, so that its image in the image disk $V\cap\{z_1=x_0\}$ enters near a branch point, circles the branch point, and exits.
+It passes through the special annulus, and we can assume it does this efficiently, so that its image in the image disk $V_j\cap\{z_1=x_0\}$ enters near a branch point, circles the branch point, and exits.
 The branch points in this disk are rotating faster than the endpoints of the arc since $q'>q_1$ and $q'>q_2$, so the curve must stretch (see Figure \ref{fig:A}).

 We have proved the correspondence between the non-annular pieces of our decomposition and JSJ-components, and hence with \T-nodes in $\Gamma$.
 The correspondence (ii) can now be seen as follows.
 A string between nodes in $\Gamma$ for which the polar meets an exceptional curve corresponds to an annulus of the Nielsen decomposition of the Milnor fiber (see Remark \ref{rem:nielsen}) which meets the polar.
-This means that the annulus covers its image in $V\cap\{z=\epsilon\}$ with non-trivial branching.
-By Lemma \ref{le:13.2} this means the image is a disk, so the annulus is the Milnor fiber of a special annulus. \end{proof} \begin{remark} We can apply the argument of this section to a bamboo attached to an \L-node instead of a Tjurina component.
-The reduction process reduces the carrousel to a single $B(D^2,id, 1)$, proving part (3) of \ref{le:2}.
-This completes the proof in Section \ref{sec:thick} that such a bamboo does not affect conical structure of the thick piece. \end{remark} If we amalgamate the graphs $G_j$ by identifying root vertices which correspond to the same thick zone then Lemma \ref{le:well reduced} implies that we get the graph $\Gamma_0$ of Theorem \ref{th:classification} and Section \ref{sec:decomp}.
-It is the decomposition graph for the decomposition of $X\cap B_{\epsilon_0}$ into the pieces of the decompositions of the $W_j$'s together with the closures of the components of $(X\cap B_{\epsilon_0})\setminus\bigcup_j W_j$.
+This means that the annulus covers its image in $V_j\cap\{z=\epsilon\}$ with non-trivial branching.
+By Lemma \ref{le:13.2} this means the image is a disk, so the annulus is the Milnor fiber of a special annulus.